microtrain/bootcamp/07-JavaScript/01-JavaScriptBasics.md

   console.log('Hello World');
 </script>
 ```
-Then open a browser and navigate to [http://localhost/mtbc/js/console.html(http://localhost/mtbc/js/console.html).
+Open a browser and navigate to [http://localhost/mtbc/js/console.html(http://localhost/mtbc/js/console.html).
 Once the page opens, press [f12] and click on the console tab.
 You will see the text _Hello World_ followed by the file name and line number.

 ##### Notes
 The command ```console.log()``` call the log() function from the console API.
 This is what is know as dot concatenation, in this case ```log()``` is a property (method, function or variable) of the ```console``` API.
 This syntax is also used in object oriented programming (OOP) in which it would read something like ```ObjectX.propertyY``` or  ```ObjectX.methodZ()```.
 Some languages such a PHP use ```->``` instead of a dot, but the idea is the same ```$ObjectX->propertyY``` or ```$ObjectX->methodZ()```.